 Covering a huge array of topics, including Java, infrastructure, server side, web frameworks, browser apps, security, architecture, AI and even delving into cybernetics and the tech of the future.

 You can attend up to three days depending on your preference.
-'Blind' tickets are all sold out, but the early birds are still available.
+Currently, only 2 or 3-day tickets are still available.

 May 10-11, 2018